-According to Harald Rettich from myclimate Deutschland GmbH, travel companies will have to observe and comply with customers’ needs as sustainability becomes more significant and relevant in the decision-making process, where the demand for positive impact on greenhouse gas emissions and the request for climate compensation (i.e., investing in sustainable projects) will increase considerably.
+Harald Rettich, from myclimate Deutschland GmbH, affirmed that "travel companies should observe and comply with customers needs as sustainability becomes more significant and relevant in the decision-making process", where "the demand for positive impact on greenhouse gas emissions and the request for climate compensation (such as investing in sustainable projects) will increase considerably".

-In that regard, accommodations such as the Swiss Tschuggen Hotel Group have partnered with the myclimate foundation in order to become completely climate-neutral, by investing in environmentally suitable materials, operating with low-energy equipment and using local producers and suppliers, consequently cutting down on transportation costs, reducing the CO2 emissions from all of their buildings and, ultimately, accomplishing customer satisfaction.
+A good example of a sustainable tourism investment in the accommodation sector can be found in the Swiss Tschuggen Hotel Group, which have partnered with the myclimate foundation in order to become completely climate-neutral.
+To do so, they have invested in environmentally suitable materials, operating with low-energy equipment and using local producers and suppliers, consequently cutting down on transportation costs, reducing the CO2 emissions from all of their buildings and, ultimately, accomplishing customer satisfaction.

 In this sense, Tim Koch asserted during his ITB talk on ‘Multimodal Mobility - Efficient and Sustainable’ that there is a need for sustainable transformation, especially in larger cities, where combining classic means of transport with micro mobility options, such as e-bikes or e-scooters, can lower overall CO2 emissions and improve the quality of life and well-being of the local community.

-When it comes to sustainable destinations, Scandinavia and Europe are leading in sustainable tourism.
-According to the recent ITB Deep Dive: Top Countries for Sustainable Travel, Sweden ranks n°1 for its economic sustainability and strong domestic economy, its population awareness and purchasing behaviour and its sustainable transportation network, together with its strong environmental policies.
+In a recent ITB Deep Dive on Top Countries for Sustainable Travel, Scandinavia and Europe are leading in sustainable tourism, where Sweden ranks n°1 for its economic sustainability and strong domestic economy, its population awareness and purchasing behaviour and its sustainable transportation network, together with its strong environmental policies.

-Furthermore, we, as individuals and travellers, can become more responsible and considerate towards the environment and the communities that we visit, respecting the cultural differences, reinforcing the local economy, using public transport or supporting local organizations, as recommended by Sustainable Tourism.
+As individuals and travellers, we must become more responsible and considerate towards the environment and the communities that we visit while we travel.
+We must keep in mind the cultural heritage and the local traditional values, respect the cultural differences and reinforce the local economy, support local organizations or use public transportation, as recommended by Sustaining Tourism.